 We all have been hearing about Containers for a long time now.
-1979 was the year when we first saw what Unix v7 can do and in the recent times, we are looking at Windows server containers and Hyper-V containers.
-Its inherent advantages like more computing workloads with lesser hardware made it popular and as a result, we have witnessed the rate at which businesses have moved and are still moving their server applications to containers.
+1979 was the year when we first saw what Unix v7 could do, and in recent times, we have been looking at Windows server containers and Hyper-V containers.
+Its inherent advantages, like more computing workloads with lesser hardware, made it popular, and as a result, we have witnessed the rate at which businesses have moved and are still moving their server applications to containers.

-One of the best things that could have happened to containers is Docker, in fact, we can clearly differentiate Container timeline as before Docker (BD) and after Docker (AD) ?, such has been the influence of Docker on containerization.
-The thing that differentiates Docker from earlier technologies is, it makes container deployment a child’s play and at the same time makes sure it stays safe.
-Simplifying Configuration, Code Pipeline Management, Container as a Service, and Data Processing are few use cases that provide a consistent environment at low overhead with the enabling technology of Docker.
-Docker lets you put the configure files into code as well as deploy it on any infrastructure without the overhead of a virtual machine.
-Docker provides a consistent environment to manage code and data processing pipeline for any application from dev to production.
-Use of common REST-APIs to communicate between micro-services instead of large applications is another use case where developers are finding Docker commodious.
+One of the best things that could have happened to containers is Docker.
+In fact, we can clearly differentiate Container timeline as before Docker (BD) and after Docker (AD) ?, such has been the influence of Docker on containerization.
+What differentiates Docker from earlier technologies is that it makes container deployment a child’s play and, simultaneously, ensures it stays safe.
+Simplifying Configuration, Code Pipeline Management, Container as a Service, and Data Processing are a few use cases that provide a consistent environment at low overhead with the enabling technology of Docker.
+Docker lets you put the configure files into code and deploy it on any infrastructure without the overhead of a virtual machine.
+Docker provides a consistent environment to manage code and data processing pipelines for any application from dev to production.
+Using common REST-APIs to communicate between micro-services instead of large applications is another use case where developers find Docker commodious.

-It’s been four years since Docker made its first appearance in container world.
-Docker, which started as an internal project in a PaaS company and later turned into an open-source project, is now the backbone of application deployment and automation inside containers.
-In the last few years, Docker is evolving swiftly with significant collaborations and partnerships with big names like RedHat, Microsoft, IBM.
-With the increase in contribution and contributors, number of Docker Hub downloads have raised from few millions to billions.
-To keep up with the growth and pace, Docker was split into smaller open-source components to increase efficiency, scalability, and modularity which was resulting in duplication of efforts.
-Along with this, there was a pressure to use common, standard components from the open-source community, which can make Docker compatible with all the platforms.
-In this year’s DockeCon, two new important collaborative projects were announced to advance the software containerization movement viz.
-LinuxKit which is a Toolkit for Building Secure, Lean and Portable Linux Subsystems and the other one is Moby.
+It’s been four years since Docker appeared in the container world.
+Docker, which started as an internal project in a PaaS company and later became an open-source project, is now the backbone of application deployment and automation inside containers.
+In the last few years, Docker has evolved swiftly with significant collaborations and partnerships with big names like RedHat, Microsoft, and IBM.
+With the increase in contribution and contributors, the number of Docker Hub downloads have risen from a few million to billions.
+To keep up with the growth and pace, Docker was split into smaller open-source components to increase efficiency, scalability, and modularity, which resulted in duplication of efforts.
+There was also pressure to use common, standard components from the open-source community, which can make Docker compatible with all the platforms.
+In this year’s DockeCon, two new important collaborative projects were announced to advance the software containerization movement.
+LinuxKit is a Toolkit for Building Secure, Lean, and Portable Linux Subsystems, and the other is Moby.

 LinuxKit- Your tool for Linux container support on your platform: